mmparker/tbdiag/README.md

 ## Package Info

 The most reliable version of the package is available on CRAN; just type `install.packages("tbdiag")` in R to get it.
-This repository has (at least) two branches: `master` should always be the latest, fully-functional version of the package (i.e., the one I'm probably using); `dev` contains work in progress.
-There may be other branches for incomplete features.
+The `master` branch in this repository is the most recent *functioning* version; it's the one I'm probably using in my day to day work, but probably isn't ready for CRAN just yet.
+New features and other works-in-progress live on their own branches until they're ready to pulled into `master`; there's no guarantee they work.

 You can install any of the GitHub branches by installing the `devtools` package and typing `install_github("mmparker/tbdiag/branch")`.

 ### Results Validation